khangtna/NganHang-CSDLPhanTan/README.md

 -Technology: SQL, C#, .NET, Winform

+-Describe: the project has the functions of managing staff, bank accounts, depositing, withdrawing, transferring money and statements for each bank branch.

--Describe: Bug checking negative balance in money transfer.
+-Bug: checking negative balance in money transfer.

 Visual Studio 2019, SQL Server 2019